GIXLabs/GIXLabs.github.io/tools/woodshop/index.md

 ---
-title: Wood Shop
+title: Woodshop
 layout: page
 parent: Tools
-has_children: true
+has_children: True
+nav_order: 3
 ---

-# Wood Shop tools

-Table of woodshop tools with images
+# Welcome to the Woodshop!